How to Accept—Not Fear—Your Fuzzy, Uncertain Future

-A new year always brings out this side of me.
-Some people love January 1 and the whole “clean slate and a new year full of possibilities” concept.
+A new month or season always brings out this side of me.
+Some people love the first few days of this time because of the “clean slate full of possibilities” concept.
 To me, it’s a buffet for my inner cynic—I can worry about all the things that could go wrong.

 Fearing the Crystal Ball

 Why do we sometimes worry about the future rather than welcoming it?